Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 :Email body:
 	The body of the message.
 In this field you can use context tokens and snippets.
 :Attachment URLs:
-	Semicolon separated list of attachments that have to be included to the message.
+	Semicolon separated list of attachments that have to be included in the message.
 In this field you can use context tokens.
 For example, ``{{CurrentItem.AttachmentUrls}}``.

 Find the complete description of the context tokens and snippets in `Tokens and snippets`_ section.